Ghaziabad man with yellow, black and white fungus dies | Health

 A 59-year-old COVID-19 patient, who was also diagnosed with black, white and yellow fungal infections, has passed away here, the doctor treating him said on Saturday.

-Ghaziabad, adjoining Delhi, in western Uttar Pradesh has recorded 432 deaths linked to Covid-19 so far and 1,957 active cases of coronavirus, according to official figures updated till Friday.
+Ghaziabad, adjoining Delhi, in western Uttar Pradesh has recorded 434 deaths linked to COVID-19 so far and 1,779 active cases of coronavirus, according to official figures updated till Saturday.
+Meanwhile, the district administration said 65 cases of fungus in patients have been detected in Ghaziabad till date and one of them has died of it.
+District Magistrate Ajay Shankar Pandey said out of the 65 infected people, 31 have recovered while 33 are still undergoing treatment in various hospitals.

+Those discharged from hospitals will have to undergo treatment for a minimum 21 days, according to officials.

+There are four private hospitals - Harsh, Max, Yashoda and Pulmonic - in Ghaziabad that are treating patients infected with fungus, the officials added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)